spatie/laravel-model-cleanup/README.md

 ## Usage
-All models that you want to get cleaned up must implement GetsCleanedUp interface and have a method cleanUpModel in which you can specify how old records in a database have to be to get cleaned up.
+All models that you want to get cleaned up must implement GetsCleanedUp interface and have a method cleanUpModel in which you can specify how old the records in a database have to be to get cleaned up.

+Let's say you have a model called NewsItem, that you would like to get cleaned up automatically.
+In this case your model could look like in this example here below:

 ``` php